Disposal guide

 Can I put needles in the trash if they're in a plastic bottle?

-No — and most state laws explicitly prohibit it.
-Plastic bottles aren't puncture-resistant; sanitation workers regularly get stuck through soda bottles full of needles.
+No, and most state laws explicitly prohibit it.
+Plastic bottles are not puncture-resistant.
+Sanitation workers regularly get stuck through soda bottles full of needles.
 Use an FDA-approved sharps container (rigid red plastic, sold at any pharmacy for $5-15).

 Where can I get a sharps container for free?